 I feel this unsettled swirl in the pit of my stomach, and though I try my absolute best to shoulder the worries for you both I know you feel it too.
 I remind you, wherever we are together is home.
 That was the case as we travelled the world, while we lived in a van, when we slept on trains.
 It’s the same now.
 We are together, we are home.
 But we don’t have our “stuff” and although our previous vanlife means we all know stuff doesn’t make a home, familiar things definitely help.
 But again we came here with just 3 suitcases.
 Still nomadic, now less out of choice, and feeling somewhat against our will.
 But we are strong, we step on, forwards, making a home, creating in this home, exploring our surroundings, grounding ourselves in rituals and routines and learning as we go – learning the ways of this part of India, learning about ourselves and our inner strengths and building on the teamwork we 3 always do so well together.

 I will always be here to lift you onto my shoulders my loves.
 To bare the weight of the world with you.
-To hold your hards and hug you tight.
+To hold your hands and hug you tight.
 To listen and love and lean in with you.
 No matter where we are, no matter where that home is.

 I love you both so much, Mama, xx

 This post is part of Artifact Motherhood, a collaboration of artists/mothers from around the world.
 Sharing stories of the joys and struggles of our journey.
 Our hopes and dreams for our children.
 With little nuggets of wisdom here and there.
 These are more than photographs with dates written on the back.
-These are the artifact we are leaving behind for children and the generations to come.
+These are the artifacts we are leaving behind for our children and the generations to come.
 Next please visit the wonderful Hollie Stokes HERE

 October 2021 | New Delhi | India